ketan-lambat/IIITsCouncil-Frontend/README.md

 # IIITs-Council-Frontend

 ### PR Guidelines
-Commit messages:-
+Commit should have:-
-* should be clear and understandable
+* should be clear and understandable message
 * should have screenshots of mobile, tablet and desktop view
 * should contain screenshot of **Lighthouse** audit report
+* should contain compressed images in assets
+* code should tested on Chrome Beta, Mozilla, Edge and Safari web browsers